+(a) Hours.
+It is recommended that real-time electronic communications only be sent between the hours of 8 a.m. and 8 p.m., unless there is a specific safety- or soccer-related need to communicate.

+(b) Monitoring.

-- (a) Hours.
-It is recommended that real-time electronic communications only be sent between the hours of 8 a.m. and 8 p.m., unless there is a specific safety- or soccer-related need to communicate. - (b) Monitoring. - It is recommended that Ssocial media pages shall be monitored by two or more Direct Adult Participants associated with the applicable Member Organization, and posts that violate US Club Soccer's policies and practices for appropriate behavior shall beare removed. - The legal guardian or a minor athlete and the applicable organization's administrator shall be informed of any prohibited posts. - (c) Social media connections.
+- It is recommended that social media pages shall be monitored by two or more Direct Adult Participants associated with the applicable Member Organization, and posts that violate US Club Soccer's policies and practices for appropriate behavior are removed. - The legal guardian or a minor athlete and the applicable organization's administrator shall be informed of any prohibited posts.

+(c) Social media connections.
 Adult Participants should not maintain private social media connections with Minor Athletes, and Adult Participants should discontinue existing social media connections with Minor Athletes, except under the exceptions outlined in Section D(2)(a).
 It is anticipated that this recommendation will become a requirement in the near future.

-E. LOCAL TRAVELTRANSPORTATION:
+E. TRANSPORTATION:

-Local travel"Transportation" consists of travel to training, practice and competition that occurs locally and does not include coordinated overnight stay(s).
+"Transportation" consists of travel to training, practice and competition that occurs locally and does not include coordinated overnight stay(s).

+1. Transportation.
-- 1. Transportation. - (a) US Club Soccer generally does not arrange for local traveltransportation for its Members. - (b) Adults who are not also acting as a legal guardian, shall not ride in a vehicle alone with an unrelated athlete who is a minor, absent emergency circumstances, and may only drive with at least two other minor athletes or another adult at all times, unless otherwise agreed to in writing by the minor athlete's parent/legal guardian in advance of each local travel.
-An Adult Participant cannot transport a Minor Athlete one-on-one during In-Program travel, except if: - A Dual Relationship Exists; or - The Close-in-Age Exception applies; or - The Adult Participant has advance, written consent to transport the Minor Athlete one-on-one obtained at least annually from the Minor Athlete's parent/guardian; or - A Minor Athlete needs an Adult Participant Personal Care Assistant ("PCA"), and:

-- The Minor Athlete's parent/guardian has provided written consent to the applicable Member Organization (or to US Club Soccer, for activities directly operated by US Club Soccer) for the Adult Participant PCA to work with the Minor Athlete; and - The Adult Participant PCA has complied with US Club Soccer's SafeSport education and training policy; and - The Adult Participant PCA has complied with US Club Soccer's background screening policy. - (c) Minor Athlete(s) or their parent/guardian can withdraw consent at any time. - (d) Adult Participants may transport Minor Athletes if accompanied by at least one other Adult Participant or at least two minors. - (e) Written consent from a Minor Athlete's parent/guardian is required for all transportation arranged by a Member Organization (or by US Club Soccer if US Club Soccer is directly operating the activity). - 2.
-Recommendations. - (a) Shared or Carpool Travel Arrangement.
-US Club Soccer encourages parents/legal guardians to pick up their mMinor aAthlete first and drop off their mMinor aAthlete last in any shared or carpool travel arrangement. - (b) Parent training.
-It is recommended that parents/legal guardians receive education concerning child abuse prevention before providing consent for their mMinor Athlete to travel alone with an adultAdult Participant.
+- (a) US Club Soccer generally does not arrange for transportation for its Members. - (b) An Adult Participant cannot transport a Minor Athlete one-on-one during In-Program travel, except if: - A Dual Relationship Exists; or - The Close-in-Age Exception applies; or - The Adult Participant has advance, written consent to transport the Minor Athlete one-on-one obtained at least annually from the Minor Athlete's parent/guardian; or - A Minor Athlete needs an Adult Participant Personal Care Assistant ("PCA"), and: - The Minor Athlete's parent/guardian has provided written consent to the applicable Member Organization (or to US Club Soccer, for activities directly operated by US Club Soccer) for the Adult Participant PCA to work with the Minor Athlete; and - The Adult Participant PCA has complied with US Club Soccer's SafeSport education and training policy; and - The Adult Participant PCA has complied with US Club Soccer's background screening policy. - (c) Minor Athlete(s) or their parent/guardian can withdraw consent at any time. - (d) Adult Participants may transport Minor Athletes if accompanied by at least one other Adult Participant or at least two minors. - (e) Written consent from a Minor Athlete's parent/guardian is required for all transportation arranged by a Member Organization (or by US Club Soccer if US Club Soccer is directly operating the activity).

+- (a) Shared or Carpool Travel Arrangement.
+US Club Soccer encourages parents/legal guardians to pick up their Minor Athlete first and drop off their Minor Athlete last in any shared or carpool travel arrangement. - (b) Parent training.
+It is recommended that parents/legal guardians receive education concerning child abuse prevention before providing consent for their Minor Athlete to travel alone with an Adult Participant.

-F. TEAM TRAVELLODGING:
+F. LODGING:

-"Lodging" is Tteam travel is travel to a competition or other team activity that US Club Soccer or a Member Organization plans and supervises, and that requires an overnight stay or use of a hotel.
+"Lodging" is team travel to a competition or other team activity that US Club Soccer or a Member Organization plans and supervises, and that requires an overnight stay or use of a hotel.